Risingson/eveeyedocs/docs/sharing/data-sharing-overview.md

 ### Shared data
  - Wormhole Connections
  - Signatures
- - Custom Marks (optional)
+ - Shared Custom Marks
+ - Your pilot's location and ship

 ### Additionally backuped data
- - Presets
+ - Map Presets
- -
+ - Own Custom Marks

+## Share groups
 Enabling Cloud will not share data with anyone unless you choose to do so

+## Disabling Clou
 Disabling cloud will delete all data related to that character from cloud.
 Removing a character via Character Management will not delete its data from cloud.